|

 associated with the mental disorder that is judged likely to recur in

+the future.
 Most applicants who are involved only in a single incident not

 involving substantial harm or injury will be cleared by the panel